eccelerators/SimStm/README.rst

  or operand1 $operand2
  or operand1 0xF0

-Bitwise or variable or constant operand2 value with variable operand1 value or bitwise or value 0xF0 with variable operand1 value.
+The ``or`` instruction does a bitwise or of variable or constant operand2 value with variable operand1 value or bitwise or value 0xF0 with variable operand1 value.
 The resulting value of the bitwise or is in variable operand1 value after the operation.